duxingyi-charles/academic-kickstart/content/publication/Field-Aligned-Isotropic-Surface-Remeshing/index.md

 ---

 {{<figure alt="overview of algorithm" src="/img/fcvt-cylinder.png" title="Figure 1.
-Given a user-defined directional field (left), our method aligns the mesh edges with the field direction (middle left).
+Given a user-defined directional field (left), our method aligns mesh edges with the field direction (middle left).
 The result is a high quality remeshing with less singular vertices (right).">}}

+### **Abstract**

+We present a novel isotropic surface remeshing algorithm that automatically aligns the mesh edges with an underlying directional field.
+The alignment is achieved by minimizing an energy function that combines both centroidal Voronoi tessellation and the penalty enforced by a six-way rotational symmetry (6-RoSy) field.
+The CVT term ensures the uniform distribution of thevertices and the high remeshing quality, while the field constraint enforces the directional alignment of the edges.
+Experimental results show that the proposed approach has the advantages of both isotropic remeshing and field-aligned remeshing.
+We demonstrate that our algorithm is superior to the representative state-of-the-art approaches in various aspects.